 UK scientists have been quick to criticise the study.
 Slides from UCL scientist Dr Lion Shahab (you can see one below) claim that:

-2. The mice used were mice that were specifically bred to develop lung cancer.
+2. The mice used were specifically bred to develop lung cancer.
 In fact, it wasn’t just the mice that were exposed to vapour that died – mice not exposed to vapour died too.

 3. In general, we need to be very careful of animal studies – the average rate of successful translation from animal models to clinical cancer trials is less than 8% (Mak et al, 2014).